 Asset management is an agency business—that is, such firms manage, but do not own, the assets that they invest on behalf of funds or other clients.
 This means that though asset managers generally decide where and how to invest assets on behalf of their investors, any profits or losses belong to the investors, not the manager.
 This is just one important distinction that policymakers and the public should understand as regulators discuss systemic risk and consider imposing new regulations on asset managers that could ultimately be paid for by fund investors.

 Among those regulators is the Financial Stability Oversight Council (FSOC), which is charged with identifying and monitoring potential risks posed by “large, interconnected bank holding companies or nonbank financial companies” to the U.S. financial system.
-As part of that mission, FSOC commissioned a report from the U.S. Treasury’s Office of Financial Research (OFR) to inform its analysis of the asset management industry and determine if—and, if so, how—any asset management firms should be designated as systemically important financial institutions (SIFIs).
+As part of that mission, FSOC has been examining the asset management industry to determine if—and, if so, how—any asset management firms should be designated as systemically important financial institutions (SIFIs).
 If designated as SIFIs, such firms would be subject to enhanced supervision and bank-style regulation, as required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

 ICI and its members remain committed to the promotion of financial stability; to sensible, deliberate, and data-driven regulation; and to advancing the public understanding of mutual funds.
 This resource center contains the latest news, analysis, and resources from ICI and others on the regulatory developments around financial stability and the asset management industry.

 - Yes, Funds Come and Go—Without Government HelpMar 11, 2016

 - The “Waterfall Theory” of Liquidity Management Doesn’t Hold WaterMar 9, 2016